HydraMeshnet/developer-portal/sdk/dac_example_contract.md

 <div class="row no-gutters">
     <div class="col-6 pr-3">
-        As our goal is not to share the contract itself just the fact, we have to do something with the result from the previous step.
-That data contains the original content and a proof that we've signed it.
-To be able to share it without revealing its content, we use our `Crypto` library to collapse its content into a single hash.
-We call it a JSON masking, read more about it <a href="/glossary?id=maskable-claim-properties">here</a>.
+        As our goal is not to share the contract itself just the fact, you have to do something with the result from the previous step.
+That data contains the original content and a proof that you've signed it.
+To be able to share it without revealing its content use our Crypto library to collapse its content into a single hash.
+We call it a JSON masking, read more about it <a href="/#/glossary?id=json-masking">here</a>.
     </div>
     <div class="col-6">
         <div class="alert alert-info pb-0 mb-0">
-            <h5>Tips &amp; Tricks</h5>
+            <h5>Hints</h5>
             <ul>
-                <li>By using this module, you can also collapse just part of the data you have.
-See more examples on JSON masking <a href="https://github.com/Internet-of-People/morpheus-ts/tree/master/packages/sdk#JSON-Masking">here</a>.</li>
+                <li>The signed contract is hashed into a content ID that proves the content without exposing it.</li>
+                <li>Hashing an object into a content ID is also usually mentioned as digesting.</li>
+                <li>We also allow partial masking when only parts of the object are digested see more about it <a href="https://github.com/Internet-of-People/morpheus-ts/tree/master/packages/sdk#JSON-Masking">here</a>.</li>
             </ul>
         </div>
     </div>